Set a Default Posting Period in a Custom Field

 Description

-This custom field is for the user to select a preferred posting period that will be copied into the standard posting period field.
+This custom field lets users select a preferred posting period that is copied to the standard posting period field.

 Type